As a student in the Faculty of Arts & Science at U of T, you have an array of courses and programs available to you.

 First-Year Learning Communities (FLCs, pronounced “flicks”) consist of a small group of students who come together as a community of learners.
 The 24 students in each learning community take two or three courses in common, belong to the same college or program and receive an extracurricular notation on their transcripts.
 FLCs make it easier to make friends, form study groups, develop skills and succeed academically.

-Information on how to apply can be found on the FLC website.
+Find more information and how to apply on the FLC website.